zeromus/jad/README.md

 These JAC files are not necessarily supposed to be distributed directly, although that would be nice.
 Rather, they are designed to to be a representation of the disc suitable for hardware emulation.
 Users would most likely convert other disc images to this format as an offline process.

 The project is comprised of three parts: libjad, which solely implements the JAD/JAC formats; libjadvac which implements readers for other formats (cue,ccd) and conditionally encompasses much bulkier dependencies like libavcodec, etc. for decoding audio; and jadtool, which converts discs to JAD/JAC format.
 The intention is that libjad would be used on its own by most projects, libjadvac additionally by projects unwilling to require use of JAD/JAC files, and jadtool not used at all by other projects, but rather by end-users.

+The libjadvac and libjad sources are written in beautiful archaic 1990-era C with no dependencies, to maximize portability.
+Jadtool is written in an archaic dialect of C++.